 - Compost These:

-- Plain old paper (think printer paper, junk mail, or notebook scraps).
+- Plain old paper (printer paper, junk mail, or notebook scraps; black-and-white, non-glossy).

 - Cardboard (pizza boxes, cereal boxes, but cut out the greasy bits).